Week 04 Embedded Programming

 Result

-The onboard LED alternated between blue and green at half-second intervals.
+At first the onboard LED alternated between blue and green at half-second intervals, but I eventually discovered I had to turn off red and green to get the LED to turn off when it was blue.
 The red power LED remained steady.
 This confirmed the board, firmware, and upload pipeline were all working.

 Exercise 2: Slide Switch Input

-For my next step I wanted to introduce digital input (it was actually Claude's idea).
+For my next step Claude suggested I introduce myself to digital input.
 I used a 3-pin slide switch to control the onboard LED.

 How a Slide Switch Works

 Per Claude AI, a 3-pin slide switch has a common (middle) pin that connects to one of the two outer pins depending on the slide position.
-I initially assumed the common pin meant ground, but it's actually called "common" because it is shared by both circuit paths.
+I initially assumed the common pin meant ground, but I am still getting familiar with all of the terms.
+It's actually called "common" because it is shared by both circuit paths.
 I decided what each pin connects to in my circuit design.

 Wiring